GabrielNakamura/dimensionsofbiodiversity/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: R projects and packages
-description: "Give your projects a place to live online."
+description: "Here are some R codes and packages that was developed or co-developed by me"
-author: "The R Markdown Team @RStudio"
+author: "Gabriel Nakamura"
 show_post_thumbnail: true
 show_author_byline: true
-show_post_date: false
+show_post_date: true
 # for listing page layout
 layout: list-grid # list, list-sidebar, list-grid